Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts

-A more ambitious goal in a changing environment such as in our case therefore is to try to compete with the experts only when they are good, thanks to the SEF.
-As mentioned before, the idea of the SEF is to realize that each expert could have a specialty, which means that they should be better for some kind of events, and that they should only be used for those events.
-In our case, the difficulty stems from the fact that we do not know $E_{t+1}$ at iteration $t\geqslant1$.
-So, at iteration $t$, we will have to predict $\widehat{E}_{t+1}$, the set of experts that should be good for iteration $t+1$.
-We will now explain how we made these predictions and for which type of event the experts are specialized.
+A more ambitious goal in a changing environment such as in our case is to try to compete with the experts only when they are good, thanks to the SEF.
+As mentioned before, the idea of the SEF is that each expert could have a specialty, which means that they should be better for some kind of events, and that they should only be used for those events.